Reading Time: 6 minutes

 Not only is it dangerous to have drug-related items hidden randomly in the house, but removing that temptation could save a life from an overdose.

 Ultimately this step is all about decreasing triggers whenever possible.

 If your loved one does continue to reside with you and your family, consider assessing and decreasing triggers that could cause a relapse.

 Talking to your addicted loved one about their triggers could ensure a happy, healthy home environment.

 Triggers vary from person to person, but some common triggers are:

 - Easy access to alcohol and pills.

-- Friendly visits from people they used to drink or get high with.
+- Friendly visits from people with which they used to drink or get high.